 BAT can open more than 30 types of compressed files, file systems and media files, search for Linux kernel and BusyBox issues, identify dynamically linked libraries and scan arbitrary ELF, Android Dalvik and Java class files using a database with information extracted from source code to find out what software is inside.

-The Binary Analysis Tool was created by Tjaldur Software Governance Solutions and Opendawn.
-It is currently maintained and further developed by Tjaldur Software Governance Solutions.
+The Binary Analysis Tool was originally created by Tjaldur Software Governance Solutions and Opendawn.
 Initial development was sponsored by NLnet Foundation, and further development has been sponsored by Linux Foundation.
 Development of security analysis features has been made possible through a joint grant from NLnet foundation and the programme "veilig door innovatie" from NCTV.